xyonox/todo-cli/README.md

 ## Current limitations

-- Map iteration order is not guaranteed, so the display order may vary.
 - A map is used as an indexed list, which is useful for learning but not ideal for a production todo application.
-- The program does not support editing todos or marking them with a separate completed status. (current TODO)
+- The map iteration order is not guaranteed, so the order in which items are displayed or reindexed can vary.
+- Editing a todo replaces the complete stored value, so editing an item removes its status marker until a status command is applied again.